majuss/globi-parasites/README.md

 node edgesimport_otl.js
 ```

-4. Now we create a subsetted collection containing all parasites (according to interactionTypeName) with:
+4. Now we create 2 subsetted collections containing all parasites (according to interactionTypeName) with:
 ```
 node build_parasites-collection.js
 ```